 Here is a map of the Fez medina.
 We include a similar map of Fez in each itinerary packet that travelers receive before their tour takes place with us at Journey Beyond Travel.

 Get Lost! – The old city of Fez is a medieval labyrinth of small, winding streets.
 Many kids will tell you if you are reaching a dead end.
-An easy way to find your way out of the medina maze is to understand that Fez is shaped like a bowl.
+An easy way to find your way out of the maze is to understand that Fez is shaped like a bowl.
 You will be walking downhill to enter the maze, which means you will have to walk uphill to get out… though you may find yourself somewhere unexpected.
+It’s a good idea to have change for a taxi to easily get from one “gate” of the city (like Bab Boujeloud) to another.
 If you can plan for a day to “get lost” in Fez, you will have a day to remember for a lifetime.

 Stroll the Talaa Kebeera – Talaa Kebeera is the largest “street” in Fez.
-It begins shortly after Bab Boujeloud, the large, blue gate marking one of the main entrances to Fez, and continues on through the much of the medina.
+It begins shortly after Bab Boujeloud and continues on through the much of the medina.
 Many different shops, souks and sights are located just off this main artery.
 Though often crowded by locals and tourists alike, it is a nice taste of old Fez.

 Take a Guided Tour – Though less adventurous than getting lost, a guided tour through Fez is a great way to learn some of the history and orient yourself to this confusing medina.
-This is one of many included activities that one can enjoy on a trip to Morocco with our experts where, in Fez, you’ll chat with the guide about your interests before heading out for a full-day of exploration.
+This is one of many included activities that one can enjoy on a private Morocco tour with our team.
+In Fez, you’ll chat with your local city guide about your interests before heading out for a full-day of exploration.

 Go to a Hammam (A Traditional Moroccan Bath) – After a couple of days in Fez, there is nothing like scrubbing yourself clean.
 There are several local hammams (or “public baths”) if you are interested in a local experience.
 You can ask the staff at your lodgings for the closest local hammam and they will happily show it to you and tell you the hours, they vary by location.
 You will need to bring your own soap, towel, scrub brush and other amenities.
 Most riads offer a more upscale experience with private and couples spa and massage.